-The best Bluetooth USB adapter will manage all your Bluetooth-enabled devices over a considerable distance while maintaining a strong connection.
+The best Bluetooth USB adapter for PC will manage all your Bluetooth-enabled devices over a considerable distance while maintaining a strong connection.
 The difference between most adapters is minimal and mostly comes down to Bluetooth version, speed and range.

 Adapters packed with Bluetooth 4.0 and above will serve you best as they have higher bandwidth and lower power consumption.
 That higher bandwidth is great for streaming audio to headsets or speakers, and the lower power draw means it won’t siphon away too much battery life to maintain a connection.

 We’ve looked through the best Bluetooth USB adapters available to help you make the right choice on which adapter best suits your needs.
 So, whether you’re looking to stream music, transfer data, or enjoy some wireless gaming, Laptop Mag has you covered.